 After three months in Sudan, just as school was about to start back in Des Moines, Aisha’s father loaded her younger brother on a plane home.
 But the two of them stayed on.

-Soon, they left for the Nuba Mountains, in South Kordofan, near the border with South Sudan.
+Soon, they left for the Nuba Mountains.
 The region—in the midst of a multiyear civil war—is one of the most isolated in the world.
 Rebel groups are fighting for independence, and the government is waging a war against its own people—destroying homes, schools, hospitals, and farms.
 Bombings, door-to-door killings, looting, and destruction of property by government forces is common.
 Malnutrition is widespread.
 The government has banned journalists and humanitarian organizations from entering the area.

 Filmmaker Kenneth Carlson, creator of “The Heart of Nuba,” calls the campaign against the Nuba people “one of the greatest travesties no one knows about, no one talks about.”